bskydive/kbo/public/kbo/kb/conventions/starter-conventions.md

 1. check all code at once, reduce review-fix(ping-pong) time spending
 1. actions:
 	* switch into PR branch
-	* execute and test at least one main functionality of the PR, prevent moving PR to QA engineers with environment issues
+	* execute and test at least one main functionality of the PR, prevent moving PR to QA engineers with silly issues like "forgot to run `git add`"
 1. check the:
 	* unit test code coverage
 	* code convention compliance